lukasdietrich/briefmail/README.md

 # Briefmail

-Briefmail aims to be an easy to setup and selfcontained mail server for both sending and receiving emails.
+Briefmail aims to be an easy to set up and self contained mail server for both sending and receiving emails.

 ## Motivation